All Episodes

 I'm telling you, Sean, I could almost feel what you were saying to her that really saved her.

-That lady called you, was uh at the brink of something, I just had a feeling that um she was not in a good place, and and and listening to you talk to her.
+I just had a feeling that she was not in a good place.

-I realized why you were once considering becoming a priest, weren't you?
+And listening to you talk to her, I realized why you were once considering becoming a priest, weren't you?

-Well, let me uh I remember the call.
+Well, let me remember the call.

-I'm not getting into I will tell you this about one time about doing that.
+I thought you were talking about one time about doing that.

-My father pushed me into that school to be very honest, because he wanted me in church every day because he felt I needed it.
+My father pushed me into that school, to be very honest, because he wanted me in church every day because he felt I needed it.

 I was pretty incorrigible at that point in my life.

-And you know, but here's what I heard in this poor woman.
+And, you know, but here's what I heard in this poor woman.

-Look, I all of us have sinned.
+Look, all of us have sinned.

-This is where uh it really frustrates me that people have a misconception about Christians.
+If you read the good book, this is where it really frustrates me that people have a misconception about Christians.

 It doesn't mean you're perfect.

-Now there are people that proselytize and misrepresent Christianity, and there are phony preachers out there.
+Now, there are people that proselytize and misrepresent Christianity, and there are phony preachers out there.

 That's all true.